eskezje/useplatformtick-research/README.md

 **useplatformtick [ yes | no ]**
 Forces the clock to be backed by a platform source, no synthetic timers are allowed.
 The option is available starting in Windows 8 and Windows Server 2012.

-But i want to know more in depth what it means for "the clock to be backed by a platform source".
+But I want to know more in depth what it means for "the clock to be backed by a platform source".

-You can find the research on the useage of USEPLATFORMTICK in the [Research.md](Research.md) file.
-(Very inexperinced, so please correct me if I am wrong)
+You can find the research on the usage of USEPLATFORMTICK in the [Research.md](Research.md) file.
+(Very inexperienced, so please correct me if I am wrong)